-UE-associated signalling is an exchange of NGAP/XnAP/F1AP messages associated with one UE over the UE-associated logical NG/Xn/F1-connection.
+UE-associated signalling is an exchange of NGAP/XnAP/F1AP/E1AP messages associated with one UE over the UE-associated logical NG/Xn/F1/E1-connection.

-- NOTE1: The UE-associated logical NG-connection may exist before the NG-RAN node UE context is setup in the NG-RAN node. - NOTE2: The UE-associated logical F1-connection may exist before the UE context is setup in the gNB-DU.
+- NOTE1: The UE-associated logical NG-connection may exist before the NG-RAN node UE context is setup in the NG-RAN node. - NOTE2: The UE-associated logical F1-connection may exist before the UE context is setup in the gNB-DU. - NOTE3: The general principle described in this section also applies to ng-eNB and W1 interface, if not explicitly specified otherwise.